mitkrieg/citibike-timeseries/README.md

 ├── index.py            <- Py script manages pages of Dashboard
 ├── layouts.py          <- Py script creating html layouts of Dashboard ├── README.md           <- README for overview of this project
+├── requirements.txt    <- requirements for replicating code
-└── presentation.pdf    <- a PDF version of the power point presentation
+├── Procfile            <- Procfile for deployment to Heroku └── presentation.pdf    <- a PDF version of the power point presentation